barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

 Before the training process starts, we pre-process the text we're training the model against.
 In this step, we determine the size of our vocabulary (we'll call this <code class="plain_code mdc-text-amber-700">vocab_size</code>, think of it as, say, 10,000) and which words belong to it.

-At the start of the training phase, we create two matrices -- an Embedding matrix and a Context matrix.
+At the start of the training phase, we create two matrices -- an <code class="plain_code mdc-text-green-500">Embedding</code> matrix and a <code class="plain_code mdc-text-purple-500">Embedding</code> matrix.
 These two matrices have an embedding for each word in our vocabulary (So <code class="plain_code mdc-text-amber-700">vocab_size</code> is one of their dimensions).
 The second dimension is how long we want each embedding to be (<code class="plain_code mdc-text-amber-900">embedding_size</code> -- 300 is a common value, but we've looked at an example of 50 earlier in this post).

 <div class="img-div-any-width" markdown="0">
   <image src="/images/word2vec/word2vec-embedding-context-matrix.png "/>